rebyatyonok/registration/README.md

 # Registration-lib
 This project a little bit messy now.
 I plan to split it in a two separate: a library and a server implementation.
-Maybe later add a front-end using any interesting framework.
+Maybe later will add a front-end based on any interesting framework.

 This is a simple rust library based on one of my working projects.
 That lib should be able to allow users to register for some classes on a particular date.
 If there is more than 6 users on a  date - it should be closed for the registration.